by Cat, Aug 2007 (and updated many times) (photo, right, by Cat)

 - Protein; choose only one, or use only ½ or ⅓ of each:

 - protein powder: use the amount recommended on the container to provide 12 – 16 grams protein.
 Choose only high-quality, low-temperature processed milk, egg, whey, rice or pea protein powders.
 I do not recommend soy powders unless the soy has been fermented.
-I use Bob’s Red Mill Whey Protein powder because it is processed at low temperature
+I use 2 Tbsp Bob’s Red Mill Whey Protein Powder* (iherb code BRM-00218) because it is processed at low temperature

 - Fruits (all, or any combination):*

-- a wedge of avocado, with peel removed; I use ¼ of a small, or ⅛ of a large avocado; this provides fruit and fat benefits
+- a wedge of avocado, with peel removed; I use ¼ of a whole avocado; this provides fruit and fat benefits

-- ⅛ fresh organic orange: pulp as well as pith & zest of peel cut into thin slivers OR ½ Tbsp lacto-fermented Orange and/or Lemon Marmalade
+- ⅛ fresh organic orange: pulp as well as pith & zest of peel cut into thin slivers OR ½ Tbsp Fermented Orange or Other Citrus

 - fresh organic apple, cut into wedges: